Ascendings/puppet-resolvconf/README.md

 ##Usage

-All interaction with the resolvconf module can be done through the main hosts class.
+All interaction with the resolvconf module can be done through the main resolvconf class.
 This means you can simply (and easily) mess with the options in `::resolvconf` to have full functionality of the module.

 ###I just want to manage resolvconf, what's the minimum I need?